Wilmer Flores Preview, Player Props: Giants vs. Braves

 Braves Pitching Rankings

-- The Braves' 3.82 team ERA ranks third among all league pitching staffs.
+- The Braves have the third-ranked team ERA among all MLB pitching staffs (3.80).

-- The Braves give up the third-fewest home runs in baseball (132 total, one per game).
+- Braves pitchers combine to give up the second-fewest home runs in baseball (132 total, one per game).

+- Fried (4-1) gets the starting nod for the Braves in his 10th start of the season.
+He's put together a 2.83 ERA in 47 2/3 innings pitched, with 45 strikeouts.

-- His most recent appearance was on Friday against the San Francisco Giants, when the righty went seven scoreless innings while giving up only one hit.
+- The left-hander's most recent appearance was on Sunday against the San Francisco Giants, when he tossed 5 2/3 innings, surrendering three earned runs while allowing nine hits.

+- In nine games this season, the 29-year-old has an ERA of 2.83, with 8.5 strikeouts per nine innings.
+Opponents are batting .264 against him.

 © 2023 Data Skrive.
 All rights reserved.